 Using the Data Table Editor

 The Data Table Editor enables workspace users to quickly and easily edit, modify and create new data tables in a fully audited process.
-This new tool allows you to manually prepare your data for medical statistics from within your workspace, including:
+This tool allows you to manually prepare your data for medical statistics from within your workspace, including:

 • editing data tables inline, in a point and click manner